mozilla-mobile/mozilla-vpn-client/docs/dev-setup/android.md

 ```

 ### Optional: Choosing your Android Arch:
-By default this enviroment will be setup to build android-arm64-v8a -
+By default this environment will be setup to build android-arm64-v8a -
 For real devices or Emulators on M1/M2 macs.
 If you need any other architecture you need to set `ANDROID_ARCH` to the desired arch before continuing.
 Valid architecture values: `x86`, `x86_64`, `armeabi-v7a` `arm64-v8a`.